basicallydan/danhough.com/_posts/2013-11-27-opportunities.markdown

 location: London, UK
 ---

 A week ago, I was sitting around [in my office](http://danielhough.co.uk/blog/unhuddled/) (also known as my living room) when I recieved a panicked email from [Charlotte Spencer](https://twitter.com/charlotteis) of Event Handler fame.
 I was due to be co-DJing the after-party of their upcoming GeekyConf.
-This conference was actually happening the very next day, which earned me, apart from a fantastically fun experience and a licence to dance like a twat on a stage, a free ticket to the conference.
+This conference was actually happening the very next day, which earned me, apart from a fantastically fun experience and a licence to dance like a twat on a stage, a free ticket to attend.

-I'd previously delivered a talk about Music for Gamers at one of the smaller Geeky Meetups, where speakers get to ramble on about whatever subject they are passionate about for the information, education and entertainment of the audience.
-It's great, and since I'm into games and music, and writing music about games, it seemed like a good idea for me to talk about it.
+I'd previously delivered a talk about Music for Gamers at [one of the smaller Geeky Meetups](http://lanyrd.com/2013/geekynight-june/), where speakers get to ramble on about whatever subject they are passionate about for the information, education and entertainment of the audience.
+Geeky is great, and since I'm into games and music, and writing music about games, it seemed like a good idea for me to talk about these things.

 GeekyConf is a larger, day-long version of the Geeky Meetups, filled with much more fun and opportunities for learning.
 The food, by the way, was incredible.
 More on that later.